Center Parcs UK and Ireland: Sherwood Forest

 The first Center Parcs holiday village in the United Kingdom was opened in July 1987.
-It is located in 400 acre of woodland at Sherwood Forest, near Newark-on-Trent, Nottinghamshire.
+It is located in 400 acre of woodland near Sherwood Forest, Nottinghamshire.
 The site was formerly owned by the Forestry Commission, and was chosen as it was "pretty central [in the UK], it had the right maturity of trees and was in an area affected by the demise of the coal industry".

-In November 2006 around 30 people were infected by Cryptosporidium, causing vomiting and diarrhoea, suspected to have spread through infected faeces in a pool at the park.